cssilva99/my_strava_evolution/README.md

 I would like GitHub Actions to execute these 2 Python scripts, and "ingress" the linear regression chart as a .png or .html to the GCP Artifact Registry -> 0,5 GB
 (500 MB) of Free Storage

+Configure Cleanup Policies :

+- Keep the last 2 versions of a chatt
+- Exclude charts that have already been download (egress)